cmendez20/notes/topics/100_days_of_code.md

 ### Day 10: June 1, 2020

 Finished regular expressions section of JavaScript.
 It was very confusing, but I learned how powerful regex can be to help parse data and strings.
 Tomorrow, I start to learn about debugging, and hopefully, start the data structures section of FCC.

+### Day 11: June 2, 2020

+Finished the JavaScript debugging & data structures sections of freeCodeCamp.
+A lot of the stuff in the sections we learned in previous sections, like adding, deleting, and modifying arrays, objects, and utilizing console.log to find bugs and errors (which I use all the time when my code doesn't work the way I want it to!).
+Now, I'm working through their algorithm section.
+I've only started, but it's tough and I feel that this is going to take a lot longer than a full day to get through.
+We shall see what progress I make tomorrow.